-One of our young men, Scott Kilpatrick, gave his testimony in the evening, together with Beth, a lady from another local church where believer's baptism is not usually celebrated.
+One of our young men, Scott Kilpatrick, gave his testimony in the evening, together with Beth, a lady from another local church where believer's baptism

+Niael Irwin shares how an is not usually celebrated.
 She is part of the leadership team of that church and the friend and colleague of one of our members.